Idol on Parade: Production

 The original novel, described by The Observer as "very funny", concerned an intellectual in the army, rather than a pop singer.

+Anthony Newley had made several films for Warwick Productions but this was his first lead.
 Filming began on 10 November 1958 and took six weeks.
 It was the first time William Bendix had worked in England.

 Music

 It was the first time Newley sang in a film.
 Four of the five songs from the soundtrack made the top 20, with "I've Waited So Long", reaching No. 3 in the UK chart.
 "I got a bigger kick out of being on the hit parade than anything I've ever done," said Newley.

 Critical reception

 The Monthly Film Bulletin wrote: "The theme of a popular performer drafted into the Army strikes a topical note, but it is worked out here along the broadest and most predictable lines.
 Anthony Newley works hard against trite material, and apart from isolated bright moments the film is simply a waste of good comedy talent."

 Variety called it "a straightforward army farce ... pure corn".

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Makeshift comedy has good pop songs (notably two by Gerry Laudan and Len Preverman) that helped make Newley a star."

+Filmink caused it "surprisingly fun" and it let to several more low budget films starring Newley made by Warwick.